aemodular/GRAINS/Grains-EnvelopeFollower/README.md

 # 'GRAINS Evelope Follower' / 'VU-Meter'
-an experimental Firmware for the AE Modular GRAINS module by tangible waves https://www.tangiblewaves.com (using a samplerate-driven framework). https://www.tangiblewaves.com/store/p86/GRAINS.html
+an experimental Firmware for the AE Modular GRAINS module by tangible waves https://www.tangiblewaves.com (using a samplerate-driven framework).
+The goal is to mimic the dynamics on audio-in as CV via the audio-out port.
+This can be used as a kind of envelope to drive a Filter and/or VCA for instance. https://www.tangiblewaves.com/store/p86/GRAINS.html

 * __Demotrack__ for Grains 'Palindrome' is available here: https://soundcloud.com/taitekatto/grains-envelopefollower